Article Translations: (Spanish)

 They come out at night to find food, which in their case means blood.
 Bedbugs have a special ingredient in their saliva (spit) that keeps blood from clotting while they feed, typically at night in areas where people sleep.
 After their blood meal, bedbugs don't stay on a person for long.
 Instead, they hide nearby, often in clothing or luggage, allowing them to spread when belongings move to another location.

 A person does not usually feel the actual bedbug bite.
-But after a person is bitten, the bite will feel itchy.
-Bedbug bites look like little red bumps (similar to mosquito bites) and they can sometimes occur in a line on the body.
+Afterward, the bite will feel itchy.
+Bedbug bites look like little red bumps (similar to mosquito bites) and they can sometimes happen in a line on the body.
+The bites are mainly on areas of skin that are exposed while sleeping.

 If you think someone in your family has been bitten by a bedbug, wash the bites with soap and water.
-Using calamine lotion, an anti-itch cream, or cool compresses can help with the itching.
+Calamine lotion, an anti-itch cream, or cool compresses can help with the itching.
 In some cases, an antihistamine by mouth can ease itching.
-Bites clear up in 1-2 weeks.
+Bites clear up in 1–2 weeks.

 Tell kids not to scratch a bedbug bite because doing so can cause a skin infection, such as impetigo and, rarely, cellulitis.
 If an infection does happen, a doctor will prescribe antibiotics to treat it.